Methods and data standards

 Effort (if applicable)

-Metadata (method, data owner, project access, uncertainty, validation status)
+Metadata (e.g., method, data owner, project access, uncertainty, validation status)

 2. Cross-Domain Variable Harmonization